oracle-livelabs/oracle-health/smart-on-fhir/2-apex-app-setup/apex-app-setup.md

     ![Click on user interface and under attributes change home url and login url to view page](images/change-home-page.png)

-5. Before going forward, note down your workspace, this can be found by clicking on your **Account** in right corner and search for **WORKSPACE**
+5. Before going forward, note down your workspace, this can be found by clicking on your **Account** in right corner and search for **WORKSPACE**.

     ![Note down the workspace, we will use it later](images/user-workspace.png)

+    **Note: You will need the workspace alias later on in the workshop to register the app in Code Console.**

 6. You can keep opened Oracle APEX Workspace in your browser or close it but remember to note or bookmark it.